 There is no mystery as to why the Ferrari 250 GTO is so popular.
-This model is, without any doubt, elegant, powerful, and sporty made to rule collector’s heart.
-GTO name itself is an abbreviation of Gran Turismo Omologato, which in English is translated as “Grand Touring Homologated”.
+This model is, without any doubt, elegant, powerful, and sporty made to rule the collector’s heart.

-Making only 36 units in its whole production run and being so highly collectible, the GTO has that unmatched aura that no rival of Ferrari can achieve till date.
+Making only and being so highly collectible, the GTO has that unmatched aura that no rival of Ferrari can achieve to date.
 It’s without a doubt one of the most celebrated cars history ever witnessed.

-250 GTO Production
+Ferrari 250 GTO Production

 The first Ferrari 250 GTO has a remarkable legacy that has extended well beyond its extremely short manufacturing cycle in the early 60s cementing itself as the most demanded automobile in history.